-As of Mar 31, 2018, Sallie Mae Bank’s Tier 1 capital to risk-weighted assets and common equity Tier 1 capital were both 11.7%.
-Capital ratios exceeded the “well capitalized” industry benchmark in regulatory requirements.
+As of Mar 31, 2019, Sallie Mae Bank’s common equity Tier 1 capital was 11.9%, exceeding the “well capitalized” industry benchmark in regulatory requirements.

-The company estimates core earnings per share in the range of 99 cents to $1.01 for this year.
-Operating efficiency ratio on a non-GAAP basis is expected in the range of 37-38%.
-Private education loan originations are projected to be $5 billion.
+The company estimates core earnings per share in the range of $1.23 to $1.26 for this year.
+Private education loan originations are projected at $5.7 billion.

-Results of Sallie Mae highlight consistent focus on increasing private education loan assets, maintaining a solid capital position by introducing multiple complementary new products and improving efficiency.
+Results of Sallie Mae highlight continued focus on increasing private education loan assets, maintaining a solid capital position by introducing multiple complementary products and improving efficiency.

 SLM Corporation Price, Consensus and EPS Surprise